 Valence band structure of InN from x-ray photoemission studies

-Louis F. J. Piper 4Tim D. Veal 4Paul H. Jefferson 4Chris F. McConville 4Frank Fuchs 3J Furthmüller 3Friedhelm Bechstedt 3Hai Lu 2William J. Schaff 2Hiroyuki Naoi 1Y Nanishi 1
+Louis F. J. Piper 4Tim Veal 4Paul H. Jefferson 4Chris F. McConville 4Frank Fuchs 3J Furthmüller 3Friedhelm Bechstedt 3Hai Lu 2William J. Schaff 2Hiroyuki Naoi 1Y Nanishi 1

 1. Ritsumeikan University (Rits), Kusatsu 525-8577, Japan